recipedude/ocrpdf/README.md

     ```

-# Venice.ai PDF OCR and Text Extraction Script
+# PDF OCR and Text Extraction Script

 This script performs Optical Character Recognition (OCR) on PDF files and can also extract text while preserving the layout using the `pdftotext` command.
 It supports renaming the original PDF file, deleting the original file after OCR, and outputting only a text file.